avemariaa/intro/README.md

 # intro
-walang intro intro hello agad!!!!!!
+walang intro intro hello agad!!!!!
 # Hi there! 👋

 I'm Bea Vergara, a passionate and ambitious software developer from Taguig.